By Anton Ladnyi, CFA · ex-Goldman Sachs · ex-J.P. MorganPublished Updated

 Is ORCL a buy, hold, or sell?

 ORCL carries a valuation grade of Hold.
-The trailing P/E of 36.1 sits 13% above the Technology sector median of 32.0x — a premium that demands sustained earnings delivery.
-Our discounted cash flow model produces an intrinsic range of $157–$394 — implying a +34% margin of safety at the current price of $205.81.
+At a trailing P/E of 21.9, the stock trades at a 31% discount to the Technology sector median of 32.0x.
+Our discounted cash flow model produces an intrinsic range of $143–$357 — implying a +89% margin of safety at the current price of $132.49.
 The width of the DCF range reflects genuine uncertainty in the terminal growth rate assumption: the correct framework is a probability-weighted distribution over scenarios, not a single point estimate.
 See the DCF valuation framework for full methodology.

 With a 9% beat rate on recent quarters, earnings predictability has been mixed.
 The most recent quarter delivered a 7.5% earnings surprise.
 Analyst estimate revisions are trending upward.